BinarCode/laravel-restify/docs-v2/content/en/auth/authentication.md

 }
 ```

 For security, `url` is only accepted when its scheme, host, and port all match one of: the configured `password_reset_url`, `config('app.url')`, or - if set - `config('restify.auth.frontend_app_url')`.
 A subdomain of an allowed host does not count as a match, an `http` url is rejected when the matching config entry is `https`, a different port is rejected even on an otherwise matching host, and a url carrying userinfo (`user:pass@host`) is always rejected outright.
 Anything that doesn't match is rejected with a `422` validation error.
 This stops the endpoint from being used to mail a victim a valid reset link pointing at an attacker-controlled domain.
+Only the scheme, host, and port are checked - the path and query string are not, so whatever frontend host you allow here must not itself have an open redirect, or an attacker could still send a victim through it to an arbitrary destination.

 To view the email content during development, you can change the following configuration in your .env file: